mohsengreen1388/raylib-go-android/README.md

 # raylib-go-android
-you can get apk of raylib-go src
+you can get apk of raylib-go src you need sdk and ndk installed